monikastrah/431-2020/classes/movies/breakout2.md

-# Movies: Breakout Session Materials for Class 07 (2020-09-15)
+# Movies: Breakout Session Materials for Class 08 (2020-09-17)

-As we discussed last time, I've created the [movies_2020-09-10.csv](https://github.com/THOMASELOVE/431-2020/blob/master/classes/movies/data/movies_2020-09-10.csv) data set about the 66 films people listed in response to [my request in Section 17 of the syllabus](https://thomaselove.github.io/431-2020-syllabus/movies.html) which includes several characteristics for each film gathered from the [Internet Movie Data Base](https://www.imdb.com/) (IMDB).
+As we discussed last week, I've created the [movies_2020-09-10.csv](https://github.com/THOMASELOVE/431-2020/blob/master/classes/movies/data/movies_2020-09-10.csv) data set about the 66 films people listed in response to [my request in Section 17 of the syllabus](https://thomaselove.github.io/431-2020-syllabus/movies.html) which includes several characteristics for each film gathered from the [Internet Movie Data Base](https://www.imdb.com/) (IMDB).
 The first three variables in the data set are:

 Description | Variable
 ----------: | --------